bhuwan3/employee-management-dbms/README.md

-# employee-management-dbms
-A Full stack DBMS project to handle Employee Management System
+# Employee Management System
+This is a Full Stack CRUD Application for DBMS subject project.

+Developed by Mayank Parida, Bhuwan Jangid